Horvat Timea, Deputy Mayor

 Dragomir Andonović, IJ (SRB)

 Nemet Lehel, App.
 Judge (SRB)

 Igor Ujvari, App.
 Judge (SRB)

 1.1 The regatta will be governed by the ‘rules’ as defined The Racing Rules of Sailing.
 ERS apply in full version.
 Current Optimist class rules will apply.
 National prescriptions will not apply.
 If there is a conflict between languages the English text and these Sailing Instructions will prevail.

-2.1 Eligible competitors shall be verified members of their National Authorities and their National Class Associations if exists.
+2.1 The regatta is open to all boats of Optimist class.
+Eligible competitors shall be verified members of their National Authorities and their National Class Associations if exists.
 Eligible boats shall be entered by completing registration with the organizing authority and shall possess valid measurement certificate.